Did You Know?: Loeb Fountain

 Loeb Fountain remained in storage until 1993, when it became the centerpiece of the Founders Park project.
 Founders Park is east of Matthews Hall and southeast of Beering Hall.

-"Loeb Fountain is aligned with the Hello Walk on Memorial Mall so you can see it from the east doors of Stewart Center and from State Street between Matthews and Stone halls," Collier says.
+"Loeb Fountain is aligned with the Hello Walk on Memorial Mall so you can see it from the west doors of Stewart Center and from State Street between Matthews and Stone halls," Collier says.
 "We wanted to give this iconic fountain a special place on campus, both to honor its history as a campus centerpiece and to establish it as a landmark for new generations of Boilermakers."

 When it was reinstalled in Founders Park, instead of a reservoir and surrounding wall Loeb Fountain was rebuilt with a ring of short columns, called bollards, which house the jets that shoot streams of water toward its center.
 The fountain retains its original, tiered design, although it no longer has colored lights.